 Soil and Fertility

 Sweet corn can be grown in most Utah soil types that are suitable for growing other vegetable crops.
-Soil electrical conductivity (EC, or measure of salinity) should be below 1.7 ds/m.
+Soil electrical conductivity (EC, or measure of salinity) should be below 1.7 decisiemens per meter (ds/m).
 Yields become detrimentally affected above this point.
+Soil should be plowed deeply and free of clods and other debris but not overworked.
+Before planting, the soil surface should be smooth and even.
+These steps will ensure even plant emergence, proper irrigation, and consistent maturity across the entire stand.

 Soil Preparation